Aalhameidi/pdsnd_github/README.md

 ### Date created
 Include the date you created this project and README file.
-This project was done on Dec 19, 2022
+This project was uploaded on December 19, 2022

 ### Project Title
 Replace the Project Title